Parcel-NExT/Parcel_NExT/C#/Parcel.NExT/Packages/Parcel.DataGrid/README.md

 # Parcel.DataGrid

-Provides Parcel NExT abstraction for DataGrid.
+Provides Parcel NExT abstraction for DataGrid; DataGrid is an end-user facing data structure with intuitive APIs and largely data-type agonostic handling.
+It also natively treats everything kind of like a CSV.
 This library is completely self-contained and has zero dependencies.

 ## Design Philosophy